sheheryar-pirzada/sheheryar-pirzada/README.md

 # 💫 About Me:
-I'm a Computer Sciene graduate from COMSATS, Islamabad.
-I have been working at Wanclouds as a Software Engineer since 2019.
-I mainly work on Frontend.
+I'm a Computer Science student at Washington State University.

 ## 🌐 Socials: